Table of Contents

 Buying in a package is the most common way to do it in Europe.
 A package consists of a queen along with a supply of worker bees.
 The packaging will also include a feeder filled with enough food to keep the bees alive during transport.
 As long as the queen is kept secure, the workers will have no incentive to try to leave the colony.
 Purchasing a package means that you have the chance to see the entire process of a hive getting up and running; as a new beekeeper, you might enjoy seeing this process for yourself.

-Here is a great video I found on YouTube about installing packages.
+Here is a great video I found on YouTube that will help you when it comes to installing packages.

 Nucleus Hives